haydonryan/config/arch/README.md

 ### Turn Off SPDIF
 Go into speaker control in gnome, switch to spdif device and drag volume until it mutes, change back to built in speakers and it will turn off.

-## Fix Issue with GDM login displaying on wrong window.
+## Fix Issue with GDM login displaying on wrong monitor.
 copy ~/.config/monitors.xml to /var/lib/gdm/.config/monitors.xml
 chown gdm:gdm /var/lib/gdm/.config/monitors.xml